Google Doodle Images: Creative, Fun, and Informative

 What is a Google Doodle?

-Google Doodles brighten my day.
-You can see them on the home page of Google’s website.
+Google Doodles can be found on the home page of Google’s website.
 Each day a different and unique piece of art is posted.
 Sometimes it’s a static drawing, sometimes a cute animation, occasionally it’s an interactive game.
 Google chooses a different topic each time; it could be a national celebration, a milestone in history, a topical issue, or a famous person’s birthday.

 What is Today’s Google Doodle?